 View the full curriculum guide for the Associate in Applied Science in Nursing RN.

 View the full curriculum guide for the Associate in Applied Science in Nursing (LPN to RN).

 What Can I Do With a Nursing Degree?

 Nursing is one of the fastest growing occupations available and demand for nurses will always be steady.
 It is also one of the highest paying careers for an associate degree.
 Registered Nurses (RN) provide total patient care under the jurisdiction of a physician.
 Positions are available in hospitals, clinics, nursing homes, physicians' offices, and home healthcare.
-The average annual median pay is $70,000.
-Much faster than average (16%) job growth is expected between now and 2024.
+The average annual median pay is $77,600.
+As fast as average (9%) job growth is expected between now and 2030.

 Learn More About Nursing